-Mission: To advise and assist the Department in developing policies, programs and systems which will ensure equal opportunity in all phases of state agency operations.
-To maintain continuing responsibilities for equal opportunity within the agency including Job Service, Temporary Disability Insurance, Job Training Partnership, Unemployment Insurance, Labor Standards, Professional Regulation, Occupational Safety, Labor Relations, Weights and Measures, Workers' Compensation and Rehabilitation and all other programs and functions within the agency's mandate.
+Mission: To advise and assist the Department in developing policies, programs and systems which will ensure equal opportunity in all areas of its operations.
+To maintain continuing responsibilities for equity and equal opportunity within the agency including Job Service, Temporary Disability Insurance, Job Training Partnership, Unemployment Insurance, Labor Standards, Professional Regulation, Occupational Safety, Labor Relations, Weights and Measures, Workers' Compensation and Rehabilitation and all other programs and functions within the agency's mandate.